Local intersections of Lagrangian manifolds correspond to catastrophe theory: Introduction

 \section{Introduction}

-Local singularities of smooth, scalar-valued maps have been studied extensively under the headlines {\em catastrophe theory} and {\em singularity theory} because the local behaviour of the set of critical points of a smooth map under perturbations is related to bifurcation phenomena in dynamical systems \cite{Arnold1992,Arnold1994}.
-Thanks to the work of Whitney, Thom, Mather, Arnold and others, classification results for singularities are known \cite{Arnold2012,lu1976singularity,Wassermann1974}.
-Of fundamental importance for the classification results is the notion of right equivalence of map germs.
+Local singularities of smooth, scalar-valued functions have been studied extensively under the headlines {\em catastrophe theory} and {\em singularity theory}.
+The local behaviour of the set of critical points of a smooth function under perturbations is related to bifurcation phenomena in dynamical systems \cite{Arnold1992,Arnold1994}.
+Applications to optics, economical models, and laser physics are reviewed in \cite{poston1978catastrophe}, for instance.
+Thanks to foundational work by Whitney, Thom, Mather, Arnold, and others, classification results for singularities are known \cite{Arnold2012,lu1976singularity,Wassermann1974}.
+Of fundamental importance for the classification results is the notion of right equivalence of function germs.